Solving the Mystery of Headshaking in HorsesTreat the cause now and get long term relief. Order Here

 Horses automatically shake their heads to throw off flies that land on their face or neck.
 This automatic reaction to flies, the fly defense system, is turned off when there is no threat of flies, as in the winter and in the dark.
 The system is turned on when there is a threat from flies, as in the summer daylight, when headshaking horses usually suffer from symptoms.
-This seasonal aspect to equine headshaking has led some to believe it’s related to allergies or sensitivity to sunlight but a closer look at the fly defense system will show how it is involved in equine headshaking.
+This seasonal aspect to horse headshaking has led some to believe it’s related to allergies or sensitivity to sunlight, but a closer look at the fly defense system will show how it is involved in horse headshaking.

 Compare the Normal Healthy Horse with the Headshaker.

 In order to understand headshaking in horses, it is first necessary to understand the normal healthy horse.
 The horse has successfully evolved over millions of years, longer than human evolution.
 Horse headshaking is a common condition, increasing in prevalence throughout the world.
 It seems very unlikely or impossible that headshaking in horses could be caused by some unexplained recently developed neurological or eye defect.
 Instead, let us look at the horse and examine what mechanisms the horse, with all its power and speed, has evolved to survive so successfully.